chrisjaechun/geo-doods-client/README.md

 1/11

 After completing the functionality of this database, I made some minor tweaks to make it look as pretty as I could.

+### Unfinished

+At a certain point, I would like users to be able to provide reviews for the venues they've been to.